 If your answer is no, now is the time to try!

 It really is a great recipe.
-Do note that the amounts listed fill approximately 24-28 mushrooms depending on their size.
+Do note the amounts listed fill approximately 24-28 mushrooms depending on their size.

 Another great thing about this recipe is you can make the filling the day before, store in the fridge in an airtight container, and you’re good to go the next day.
 Perfect for a party or for a fun family evening!